philipperemy/keract/README.md

 ```
 pip install keract
 ```
-*You have just found a (easy) way to get the activations for each layer of your Keras model (recurrent nets, conv nets, resnets...).*
+*You have just found a (easy) way to get the activations for each layer of your Keras model (LSTM, conv nets...).*

 <p align="center">
   <img src="assets/1.png">